MrinalJain17/mydia/README.rst

 Mydia
 =====

 Reading videos into NumPy arrays was never more simple.
-In addition, this library also provides an entire range of additional functionalities for reading the videos.
+This library provides an entire range of additional functionalities such as custom frame selection, frame resizing, pixel normalization, grayscale conversion and much more.

 `Read the Documentation <https://mrinaljain17.github.io/mydia/>`__